Former US Sen. Richard Lugar, foreign policy expert, dies

 But those attacks on his conservatism — combined with voter wariness about his age and long Washington tenure and questions about him not owning a home in Indiana since the late 1970s — led to Lugar’s first defeat since 1974, as Mourdock grabbed 60% of the GOP primary vote.

-In conceding defeat, Lugar said he knew some of his positions had been considered “heretical” by some, including his opposition to earmarks and support for immigration reform.
+In conceding defeat, Lugar said he knew some of his positions had been considered “heretical” by some, including his opposition to a ban on earmarks and support for immigration reform.

 “I believe that they were the right votes for the country, and I stand by them without regrets,” he said.

-Note: This story has been updated to correct Lugar’s stance on earmarks.